matter-labs/zksync-era/docs/specs/zk_chains/shared_bridge.md

 - `Hypermailbox`
   - This will allow general message passing (L2<>L2, L2<>L3, etc).
 This is where the `Mailbox` sends the `Hyperlogs`.
-    `Hyperlogs` are commitments to these messages sent from a single hyperchain. `Hyperlogs` are aggregated into a `HyperRoot` in the `HyperMailbox`.
+    `Hyperlogs` are commitments to these messages sent from a single ZK Chain. `Hyperlogs` are aggregated into a `HyperRoot` in the `HyperMailbox`.
   - This component has not been implemented yet